How to Buy Bitcoin in Canada

 Finally, it can be wise to build an investment portfolio that has a mix of traditional assets (like real estate, gold, stocks) and non-traditional assets (like bitcoin) in order to protect your wealth.

-Is Bitcoin Legal in Canada?
+Can I buy Bitcoin in Canada?

 Is Bitcoin Taxable in Canada?